-Guided RNA and the dimeric CAS9 protein are the only requirements in the gene editing technique.
+Guided RNA and the dimeric CAS9 protein are the only requirements in the gene-editing technique.

 Homologous direct repair: the gaps are not filled directly in homologous repair.
 The Homologous direct repair follows the mechanism of recombination.
-Here the nucleotides are inserted into the site of the cut based on the information of the previous replication.
+Here the nucleotides are inserted at the site of the cut based on the information of the previous replication.

 For doing this, the cell uses single-stranded DNA as a template for the addition of new nucleotides.
-Now, this is the time we can insert a single-stranded DNA of our interest which synthesised naturally in consecutive cell division by the cell itself.
+Now, this is the time we can insert a single-stranded DNA of our interest which synthesized naturally in consecutive cell division by the cell itself.

 - CAS9 with only cleavage activity